jxbz/fromage/README.md

 - This research was supported by [Caltech](https://www.caltech.edu/) and [NVIDIA](https://www.nvidia.com/).
 - Our code is written in [Pytorch](https://pytorch.org/).
 - Our GAN implementation is based on a codebase by [Jiahui Yu](http://jiahuiyu.com/).
-- Our Transformer code is from [🤗 Transformers](https://github.com/huggingface/transformers).
+- Our Transformer code is from the [Pytorch example](https://github.com/pytorch/examples/tree/master/word_language_model).
 - Our CIFAR-10 classification code is orginally by [kuangliu](https://github.com/kuangliu/pytorch-cifar).
 - Our MNIST code was originally forked from the [Pytorch example](https://github.com/pytorch/examples/tree/master/mnist).
 - See [here](https://arxiv.org/abs/1708.03888) and [here](https://people.eecs.berkeley.edu/~youyang/publications/batch32k.pdf) for closely related work by [Yang You](https://people.eecs.berkeley.edu/~youyang/), [Igor Gitman](https://scholar.google.com/citations?user=8r9aWLIAAAAJ&hl=en) and [Boris Ginsburg](https://scholar.google.com/citations?user=7BRYaGcAAAAJ&hl=nl).